Guide to Knowledge Management Best Practices, Tools, and Features

 One of the reasons knowledge management is crucial is that organizations can lose experienced and knowledgeable staff at any moment.
 We've seen that even more so in the wake of the Great Resignation, also known as the Big Quit and Great Reshuffle.

-And it is probably not over yet, especially with inflation and rising interest rates forcing employees to seek new, better-paying opportunities.
+And there are any number of reasons employees might seek new, better-paying opportunities.
 From a knowledge-retention perspective, this means having an internal and customer-centric knowledge management strategy, and the system is mission-critical.

-Otherwise, you risk losing valuable organizational and operational knowledge when staff churns, and you risk customers doing the same unless they can find answers to questions themselves.
+Otherwise, you risk losing valuable organizational and operational knowledge when staff leave.
+Moreover, you risk customers doing the same unless they can find answers to questions themselves.

 Knowledge Management Best Practices